wandevs/wandevs.org/faqs/how-to-setup-wanchain-node.md

 ---
 layout: post
+author: Tyrion70
-title: How to setup a wanchain node
+title: How to setup a Wanchain node
 permalink: /faqs/how-to-setup-wanchain-node.html
 ---